jtabraham123/AnimatedConcert/README.md

 To see my graphics town Animated Concert project, run a local webserver, opening up the file `./for_students/final-grtown.html`

-Note: There is a known bug if you leave the page (clinking on a different tab/window), some objects will start to move wayward towards grandma's house.

 # CS559 Workbook , Spring 2021